oaljoundi/CBL-Mariner/docs/index.md

 	sudo docker run -it cblmariner.azurecr.io/base/core:1.0 /bin/bash

-This will download and run basic Mariner image inside the docker container and you can evaluate the basic rootfs and test your applications within this image.
+This will download and run a basic Mariner image inside the docker container and you can evaluate the basic rootfs and test your applications within this image.

 ## Getting Started on Azure

-You can also use Mariner on Azure services - such as running it as the core image on an Azure virtual machine.
+Mariner is available to you through the Azure Marketplace.

 You can install Mariner on Azure using the az-cli utility which is available as "azure-cli" package on Ubuntu (this also works if you are running Ubuntu under